wix-incubator/react-native-crash-course/docs/App.Remx.md

-> Bug alert: If you are having issues with fetching from localhost on Android please follow this issue or use iOS: https://github.com/facebook/react-native/pull/23984
+> Bug alert: If you are having issues with fetching from localhost on Android please follow this issue or use iOS: https://github.com/facebook/react-native/pull/23984 You can also try to run [adb reverse](http://blog.grio.com/2015/07/android-tip-adb-reverse.html)

 ## 8. Fetch Posts from the Server